kubermatic/machine-controller/docs/container_runtime.md

 ## Defaulting
 The machine-controller is able to default to a supported container runtime in case no runtime was specified in the machine-spec.
-Also in case only the version is missing only that will get defaulted.
-Docker is the default container runtime.
+Also when no specific container runtime version is defined, the controller will try to default to a version.

 Having a machine like the following:
 ```yaml